awsdocs/amazon-cloudwatch-events-user-guide/doc_source/SSM_Automation_as_Target.md

 # Tutorial: Set AWS Systems Manager Automation as a CloudWatch Events Target<a name="SSM_Automation_as_Target"></a>

 You can use CloudWatch Events to invoke AWS Systems Manager Automation on a regular timed schedule, or when specified events are detected\.
-This tutorial assumes you are invoking Systems Manager Automation based on certain events\.
+This tutorial assumes that you are invoking Systems Manager Automation based on certain events\.

 **To create the CloudWatch Events rule**